paularmstrong/onerepo/docs/src/content/docs/api/index.md

 **Default:** `'commands'`

 A string to use as filepaths to subcommands.
-We'll look for commands in all workspaces using this string.
+We'll look for commands in all Workspaces using this string.
 If any are found, they'll be available from the CLI.

 ```ts title="onerepo.config.ts"
 export default {